 A ketogenic diet is designed to deplete glycogen (stored carbs), to force your body to rely on stored fat instead.
 Glycogen is not just important for providing energy to muscles, it also plays a role in protecting muscles from breaking down and promoting protein synthesis, aka building more muscle mass (17,18).
 And carbs play a particular role in raising insulin levels - which is needed to build muscle.
 Yes, protein can also help increase insulin for muscle building, but the research is much stronger in support of carbs for building muscle.

 Not to mention, a keto diet is typically used to promote fat loss and weight loss overall.

 Weight training on keto did not feel difficult at first, but after one week of carb depletion coupled with HIIT training on other days, I felt my strength go.
 Once ketosis hit, I regained some of it, but harder training days still felt like a challenge at weeks 3 and 4.

 Using fat for energy is typically a slow process that requires adequate oxygen supply.
 While this type of fuel may be a meaningful choice for endurance athletes and those participating in lower intensity training, it may not cut it for anything that requires explosive movements or anaerobic exercise.

-The ATP-CP can be replenished and support short burst activity on any diet, including keto.
-So if you are doing interval training for 15 seconds or less, with a short rest time in between, you may not notice any effects on a low carb diet.
-But ketone bodies cannot replace glucose for high intensity training lasting more than 15 seconds at a time.
+The ATP-PC can be replenished and support short burst activity on any diet, including keto.
+So if you are doing interval training for 15 seconds or less, with short rest time in between, you may not notice any effects on a low carb diet.
+But ketone bodies cannot replace glucose for high-intensity training lasting more than 15 seconds at a time.
 You need glycogen to do this.